Motion made, and Question proposed, That this House do now adjourn.—(David Duguid.)

 If we are to reduce misogyny and sexism within sport, we must do more to encourage variety at the first opportunity.
 A huge part of that battle lies with all of us.
 We all have a responsibility to call out misogyny and sexism where and whenever we can.
 On that point, I pay tribute to my hon.
 Friend the Member for Walthamstow (Stella Creasy) for her campaign to make misogyny a hate crime.
 Only when misogyny is recognised for exactly what it is will we be able to reduce the abuse that women in sport often face.
 We all know how important sport and exercise are for both mental and physical wellness, and I am particularly worried that fears around misogyny are having an impact on the number of women participating in sport.
 The charity Women in Sport recently reported that 1.5 million fewer women than men participate in sport at least once a month.

 I thank the hon.
 Member for his intervention.
-Now that he has intervened on my Adjournment debate, I feel like I am a proper MP.
-I completely echo his calls and hope to see his grandchildren among our sports stars of the future.
+Now that he has intervened in my Adjournment debate, I feel that I am a proper MP.
+I completely echo his calls, and hope to see his grandchildren among our sports stars of the future.

 The #MeToo movement shone a light on the inherent misogyny that persists across so many industries, but less well known is the Speaking Out movement, which has left the wrestling industry tainted with its harrowing stories of emotional and sexual abuse.
 These behaviours are disgraceful, yet they continue to persist, and ultimately, the sports industry urgently needs more regulation.

 Women also often face barriers to accessing the proper equipment they need to participate in sports.
-Think about large-scale running events: most of these events provide runners with kit, which are almost always “unisex”—which of course, in reality, is not true.
+Think about large-scale running events: most of these events provide runners with kit, which is almost always “unisex”—which of course, in reality, is not true.
 Yet it is not all doom and gloom; there is hope.
 There are many wonderful examples in my own constituency of groups that are doing an excellent job of encouraging women and girls’ participation in sport.
-The Rhondda ladies hockey club, supported by Hockey Wales, has been doing amazing work to encourage women, as well as members of the LGBTQ+ community, to participate in sport.
+Rhondda Ladies Hockey Club, supported by Hockey Wales, has been doing amazing work to encourage women, as well as members of the LGBTQ+ community, to participate in sport.
 I pay tribute to their fantastic work, and especially the work of my own former head of sixth form at Tonyrefail School, Kay Tyler, the club secretary.
-I also would love to highlight the fantastic work of the Pontyclun Falcons ladies rugby team in my community, and their team manager, Michelle Fitzpatrick, in encouraging and supporting women to play rugby.
+I also would love to highlight the fantastic work of the Pontyclun Falcons ladies’ rugby team in my community, and their team manager, Michelle Fitzpatrick, in encouraging and supporting women to play rugby.

 Yet issues around misogyny in sport are apparent across every age group.
-University teams across the UK have repeatedly hit the headlines, most commonly for issues where men’s sports teams have been penalised for horrendously sexist, homophobic or racist themed nights out.
+University teams across the UK have repeatedly hit the headlines, most commonly when men’s sports teams have been penalised for horrendously sexist, homophobic or racist themed nights out.
 And still, as in many industries around the country, women are paid less than their male counterparts for exactly the same work.

 There are also massive differences in the funding opportunities.
 We saw that just recently: during the coronavirus crisis, the suspension of top-level football was initially applied equally to both the men’s and women’s competitions, but when games were allowed to start up again, the Football Association cancelled the women’s super league and championship matches.
 In contrast, the men’s premier league and championship games were able to resume.